gabriellecannella/mood-music/README.md

 ### Step 2: Create a Virtual Python Environment

-#### For Windows, macOS, and Linux:
-1. Open your terminal or command prompt.
+1. Open your terminal.
-2. Navigate to the root directory
+2. Navigate to root directory
    ```
    mood-music/
    ```